ISFJ Personality Type: The Nurturer

 • Very aware of other people’s feelings

-• Has a great memory for detail
+• Has a people story for detail

 Because they are quiet, people sometimes misinterpret this as standoffish behavior.
 As Keirsey notes, this is far from the truth.